miriamkw/GluPredKit/README.md

 - **Metrics**: Refers to different 'scores' to describing the accuracy of the predictions of a blood glucose prediction model.
 The evaluation metrics are stored in tables 'results/reports/'.
 - **Plots**: Different types of plots that can illustrate blood glucose predictions together with actual measured values.
 The plotted results are stored in 'results/figures/'.

+### Getting Started
+Make sure you are located in the `src/` directory in the terminal, where `cli.py` is located.

 ### Parse Command

 The `parse` command is used to parse data using a selected parser and store it as a CSV file in the "data/raw/" directory.
-Commands are executed from the `src/` directory.

 `python cli.py parse --parser <parser> <username> <password> [--file-name <file-name>]`